Rock Every Kani Ka Pila!

 What is your background in Hawaiian music?

-My big leap forward came in 2006 when I first attended the Kahumoku ʻOhana Music & Lifestyle Workshop.
-Here I was able to study with Herb Ohta, Jr., the late Dennis Kamakahi, Kimo Hussey, Sonny Lim, John Keawe, Brittni Paiva, and, of course, the Kahumoku ʻohana – Keoki, George, and the late Moses.
+From 2006-2014, I attended the Kahumoku ʻOhana Music & Lifestyle Workshop annually where I was able to study with Herb Ohta, Jr., the late Dennis Kamakahi, Kimo Hussey, Sonny Lim, John Keawe, Brittni Paiva, and, of course, the Kahumoku ʻohana – Keoki, George, and the late Moses.
+In later years I was an instructor myself!

-I was brought onto the staff of Uncle George Kahumoku, Jr.’s Slack Key & ʻUkulele Workshop in 2016 and have returned every year since.
+I’m currently a staff instructor at Uncle George Kahumoku, Jr.’s Slack Key & ʻUkulele Workshop.
 At the workshop I’ve gotten to know and jam with Uncle Led Kaapana, Uncle Kevin Brown, Jeff Peterson, Steven Inglis, and others, along with maintaining my friendship/mentorship with Herb, Uncle Sonny, and Uncle George.

 Will I get TABs for advanced fingerstyle solo arrangements?

 No!
-The whole idea of this course is to encourage self-discovery and intuitive, Hawaiian-style playing and learning – especially for more advanced players.
+This course encourages self-discovery and intuitive, Hawaiian-style playing and learning – especially for more advanced players.

 I explicitly teach the melody and chords for each song via video lessons and TABs so they’re accessible to beginners.